Firefox add-on Rainbow

 In keeping with Mozilla’s vision of innovation and progression around its popular browser Firefox, Mozilla have extended the browser’s media capabilities by adding audio and video recording functionality to the browser also.
-Mozilla Labs have released an early developer prototype of Firefox add-on called Rainbow that allows users to record audio and video with a few lines of JavaScript.
+Mozilla Labs have released an early developer prototype of a Firefox add-on called Rainbow that allows users to record audio and video with a few lines of JavaScript.

 The add-on generates files encoded in open formats: Theora for video, and Vorbis in an Ogg container for audio.
 The files are accessible from the DOM using HTML5 File APIs, where they can be uploaded to a server.